WRLC Handbook

 The Handbook includes information about:

 This Handbook is presented for information purposes only, and supersedes earlier versions.
+It is not an enforceable contract.
+Nothing in this Employee Handbook confers contractual rights upon you or changes your status as an at-will employee.
 It has been reviewed and approved by the WRLC Board of Directors.
 This Handbook represents our best effort to outline those policies that govern our work together; however, we cannot anticipate all possible situations.
 Thus, this Handbook does not contain all the policies and procedures, rights, and restrictions that affect your employment with the WRLC.

 Executive Director